highchair/artinruins-com/_property/primo-art-co.md

 ### Current Events

 This is a C4-zoned industrial 0.13 acre lot with a small, two-story cinder-block building from the early 1930s with 3200 sf of interior space.
 It is of simple, economical construction with a flat roof and large metal-rail divided windows.
 The building has been under many owners — or had many tenants — since 2000.

+[The former Primo Art Company building is currently for sale](//www.crexi.com/properties/602932/rhode-island-891-n-main-street){:target="_blank"}.
+And there are some interior photos here as well.
+{:.o__tldr}

 ### History